-The massive success of CryptoKitties inspired many dApp developers to build games on Ethereum.
-A few developers, unfortunately, have decided to take a different path and build CryptoKitties-like games that were actually scams.
-Ethertanks was one of these games.
+The success of CryptoKitties inspired many decentralized application (dApp) developers to build games on Ethereum.
+A few developers, unfortunately, took a different path and built CryptoKitties-like games that were actually scams.
+EtherTanks was one of these scams.

-Ethertanks’s economics system was a clear Ponzi scheme.
-Every type of tank had a base cost and this increased whenever a new tank of the type is bought.
-The cost of the new tank consists of the tank’s base cost and a small payout to every existing owner of a tank with the same type.
-As such, every time a user buys a tank, s/he is essentially paying fees to everyone else that bought in before him/her.
+EtherTanks is a clear Ponzi scheme.
+Every type of tank has a base cost and this increased whenever someone bought a tank of the same type.
+The cost of each new tank consists of the tank's base cost, a small payout to the developers, and a small payout to all existing owners of tanks with the same type.
+Every time a user buys a tank, they are essentially paying everyone else that bought in before.

 A Pyramid scheme is defined as "a form of investment (illegal in the US and elsewhere) in which each paying participant recruits two further participants, with returns being given to early participants using money contributed by later ones".